tlwilliams895/gis-devops/docs/_sources/week08/project/index.rst.txt

 Database and Layer Setup
 ------------------------

+Normalizing our application data in PostGIS is good for our Java app, but we need to do a bit of additional work to get data in the data in a format that makes it easily usable by GeoServer.

+In particular, we will create some views that pull in data from different tables that we want to be available as features.
 These views will allow us to create a layer in GeoServer that will allow us to query location geometries with case totals by date.

-Using either ``psql`` or a Posgrest graphical client to connect to the PostGIS database running inside the Docker container (recall that it is accessible on port 5432 from your local environment).
+Using either ``psql`` or a Postgres graphical client to connect to your PostGIS database.
 Create two views:

 .. code-block:: sql